DanielSchaack/pdf-to-md/README.md

 ## MUST DO
 - API response cleanup - use Pydantic for all
 - Options for processing inside of ProcessingFile
+    - include OR exclude page numbers
+    - Blacklist words to skip images

 - Add a splitter to images with multiple columns, like scientific literature
+- Move table translation and header updates to aggregation step - to separate image and text model loading

 ## NICE TO HAVEs
 - Frontend